P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Formulations between convex hull and big-M

 The two formulations of the disjunction in~\eqref{eq:main_disjunction_lifted} have the same feasible set in the $\boldsymbol{x}$-variable space.
-Next, we relax the disjunction by treating the splitted constraints as global constraints.
+Next, we relax the disjunction by defining all constraints containing the $\boldsymbol{x}$ variables as global constraints.
 With the auxiliary variable bounds, the disjunction becomes

-\begin{definition} Formulation \eqref{eq:main_disjunction_splitted} is a $P$-split representation of the original disjunction in \eqref{eq:main_disjunction_lifted}. \end{definition} Reformulating Disjunction~\eqref{eq:main_disjunction} into the $P$-split representation effectively linearizes the disjunction.
+\begin{definition} Formulation \eqref{eq:main_disjunction_splitted} is a $P$-split representation of Disjunction \eqref{eq:main_disjunction}. \end{definition} Reformulating Disjunction~\eqref{eq:main_disjunction} into the $P$-split representation effectively linearizes the disjunction.
 Linearizing the disjunction allows us avoid the numerical difficulties related to division by zero arising from forming the convex hull of a general nonlinear disjunction \cite{sawaya2007computational}.
-The drawback of this linearization is that the continuous relaxation of resulting formulations may not be as tight as possible, \ie may not be sharp.
+The drawback of this linearization is that the continuous relaxation of resulting formulations may not be as tight as possible when projected to the x-space, \ie may not be sharp.
 Section \ref{sec:properties_one} analyzes the strength of the continuous relaxation.

 \begin{lemma} The feasible set of $P$-split representation \eqref{eq:main_disjunction_splitted} projected onto the $\boldsymbol{x}$-space is equal to the feasible set of Disjunction~\eqref{eq:main_disjunction}. \end{lemma} \begin{proof} A variable combination $\bar{\boldsymbol{x}}, \bar{\boldsymbol{\alpha}}^1, \dots, \bar{\boldsymbol{\alpha}}^{|\mathcal{D}|}$ that is feasible for \eqref{eq:main_disjunction_splitted} must also satisfy $g_l(\bar{\boldsymbol{x}}) \leq b_l$ for at least one $l \in \mathcal{D}$, \ie satisfy the original disjunction in \eqref{eq:main_disjunction_lifted}.
 Similarly, for an $\Tilde{\boldsymbol{x}}$ satisfying the constraints of the original disjunction in \eqref{eq:main_disjunction_lifted} we can trivially find $\alpha$ variables such that all the constraints in \eqref{eq:main_disjunction_splitted} are satisfied. \end{proof}